Cralinhos/Cralinhos/README.md

-👋 Hi, I'm Carlos!

-I'm a developer focused on building modern, interactive, and well-structured applications using best practices in both front-end and back-end development.

-🚀 What am I currently working on?
+Hey there!

+I'm Carlos, a software developer based in Brazil.

+I design and build modern web applications with a focus on clean UI, smooth animations, and solid architecture.
+If I have an idea, I like to prototype it fast and turn it into something real.

+My main tech stack is React, JavaScript/TypeScript, Node.js, and GSAP.
+I love working with animations, interactive layouts, and creative front-end experiences.

+I build projects ranging from landing pages and portfolios to full web systems with APIs and automation.

-I'm currently working on projects focused on:
+## What I'm working on

-Modern web applications with React
+- Modern React applications

-Responsive and well-organized interfaces
+- Responsive UI systems

-Systems with automation and API integrations
+- Automation and API integrations

-I'm also constantly studying and improving my skills in web and software development.

-🛠️ Tools and technologies I use

-Some of the main technologies I work with on a daily basis:
+## Tech Stack
+- React

-JavaScript / TypeScript
+- JavaScript / TypeScript

-React

-HTML & CSS
+- HTML & CSS

-Node.js
+- Node.js

-Git & GitHub
+- Git & GitHub

-Figma (for UI and prototyping)
+- Figma